 The Mesabi Trail is an incredible regional asset, stretching across the Iron Range of Northeast Minnesota and connecting 28 communities – from the Mississippi (Grand Rapids) to the Boundary Waters (Ely).
-Use of the Trail enhances the quality of life for our local residents and generates significant regional economic impact from thousands of annual visitors.
+Use of the Trail enhances the quality of life for both our local residents and visitors alike, by getting them out exercising and enjoying the great outdoors.
+The Mesabi Trail also generates significant regional economic impact from thousands of annual users.

 Since the inception of the trail in 1986, the Mesabi Trail has touched the lives of many wonderful and amazing people; and they in turn, have touched ours.
 From Board and Committee members, to long time trail users, supporters and folks who love our area.